-- 1. Battery lock - 2.
-Battery release latch
+- 1. Battery lock

+- 2. Battery release latch

+- 3. Battery pack

+- 4. Docking port

-- 3. Memory module slot - 4.
-Cooling vents
+- 5. Memory module slot

+- Provided with some models.

-1 - Battery lock Slide the battery lock to release the battery pack ready for removal.
-2+□ Battery release latch Slide and hold this latch into its "Unlock" position in order to release the battery pack for removal.
-For more detailed information on removing the battery pack please refer to the Battery section.
-Memory module slot The memory module slot allows for the installation, replacement and removal of additional memory module.
-The size of the memory modules varies depending on the model.
+1 ← → 1 Battery lock Slide the battery lock to release the battery pack ready for removal.
+2←□ Battery release latch Slide and hold this latch into its "Unlock" position in order to release the battery pack for removal.For more detailed information on removing the battery pack please refer to the Battery section. 原 湖 北 加 Docking port This port enables connection of an optional TOSHIBA Hi-Speed Port Replicator III 180W/120W described in TOSHIBA Hi-Speed Port Replicator III 180W/120W.
+Some models are equipped with a Docking port.

+- Only the TOSHIBA Hi-Speed Port Replicator III 180W or 120W is applicable with this Docking port.
+Do not attempt to use any other Port Replicator. - Keep foreign objects out of the docking port.
+A pin or similar object can damage the computer's circuitry.

+Memory module slot

+The memory module slot allows for the installation, replacement and removal of additional memory module.

+The capacity of the memory modules varies depending on the model.
 The actual amount of useable system memory will be less than the installed memory modules.

 Refer to the Additional memory module section.

+Legal Footnote (Memory (Main System))

+For more information regarding Memory (Main System), please refer to the Legal Footnotes section.
-Cooling vents The cooling vents help the processor to avoid overheating. $\bigcirc$ screws, staples and pap vents.
-Keep foreign metal objects, such as per clips, out of the cooling vents.
-Foreign metal port circuit, which can cause damage and fire.

-possibly resulting in serious injury.
+Do not block the cooling vents.
+Keep foreign metal objects, such as screws, staples and paper clips, out of the cooling vents.
+Foreign metal objects can create a short circuit, which can cause damage and fire, possibly resulting in serious injury.